R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

     This command creates an executable *shadow* JAR which contains all the dependencies of the host and the enclave.
 You can find the shadow jar in the default location `host/build/libs/host-all.jar`.

-7. Run the host with the agent enabled to generate the configuration files:
+8. Run the host with the agent enabled to generate the configuration files:

     ```bash
     $JAVA_HOME/bin/java -agentlib:native-image-agent=config-output-dir=/path/to/enclave/src/main/resources/META-INF/native-image/,caller-filter-file=/path/to/enclave/src/main/resources/META-INF/native-image/filter.json -jar /path/to/host/build/libs/host-all.jar
     ```

-8. Trigger the execution of the `enclave` logic by sending a `client` request.
+9. Trigger the execution of the `enclave` logic by sending a `client` request.
     ```bash
     ./gradlew client:run
     ```
+Now you should have generated your configuration files in /path/to/enclave/src/main/resources/META-INF/native-image.
+Native Image will pick up these files when you build the enclave in debug, simulation, or release mode.